On this page:

 - Separately Budgeted Research Program Definitions with correlation to National Science Foundation Field Codes as updated Sep 20, 2016 Updates to these 2xxxx program codes were made, effective 7/1/16, to enhance WSU reporting to various governmental and other external entities.

-To request a new Program, please use the request form at the Controller's Office website.
+To request a new Program, please use the Account, Program, Activity or Location Request Form (PDF).

 ACTIVITY: The optional activity code provides additional operating ledger detail for a transaction.
 (A common example of activity codes is AA representing the first initial of the first & last name of a university procurement card holder.
 In this way, transactions posting to the same fund, org, account, & program can be differentiated as to which procurement card was used for the purchase.)

-To request a new Activity, please use the request form at the Controller's Office website.
+To request a new Activity, please use the Account, Program, Activity or Location Request Form (PDF).

 LOCATION: The location code is only required on operating ledger transactions involving Capital Assets & is generally in the format AA#### where the first 2 characters represent the building & the digits represent the room#.

-To request a new Location, please use the request form at the Controller's Office website.
+To request a new Location, please use the Account, Program, Activity or Location Request Form (PDF).

 INDEX: The index provides a data input shortcut for default Fund, Org, and Program when keying into the system.
 For example, input your org or fund in the index, then complete/validate which drops in the associated fund, org and program.
 Review these and overwrite, if needed.
 Then input your other chart elements such as account, activity (optional), and location (optional).